| FRAMES OF REFERENCE Vectors / Unit Vectors

 direction of

-the angle (Greek letter theta) as expressed by equation 2 (2) The components and displacement vectors of the three cars using equations 1 and 2 are: The
+a point at (2) The components and displacement vectors of the three cars using equations 1 and 2 are: The

 subscript P (red car), Q(yellow car) and